Profit Motive Required to Claim Business Deductions

 The following two cases illustrate how these factors are applied.
 In one case, the required profit motive was found.
 In the other, the activity as a hobby.

-Example.
-Ron was not able to establish that his drag racing activity was engaged in for profit.
+Example One: Ron could not establish that his drag racing activity was engaged in for profit.

-Example.
-William's high-performance glider flight instruction and glider rides constituted a business.
+Example Two: William's high-performance glider flight instruction and glider rides was a business.

 Plan Ahead to Establish a Profit Motive

 How you go about showing that your activity is operated for profit will depend, in large part, on whether you expect it to profit over either the short run or long run.

 Profit possible over short term.
 Try to maximize your income (and minimize deductions) in at least three years (the "profit" years), and maximize deductions (and minimize income) in the remaining two years (the "loss" years.)
 You can do this by planning when to receive income and when to purchase items that generate deductions.
 This may allow you to qualify for the presumption of profit motive.
 Bear in mind, that if your business continues to show a loss year after year and you don't abandon it, the IRS is likely to find you are motivated by something other than a profit motive.